cw2hackz/Celestial-World-Hack/README.md

 - Run as admin
 - Restart your pc and try again

-If you have issues feel free to contact me on DC cw2hackz
+If you have issues feel free to contact me on DC: cw2hackz